 If mealtime is the most favorite time for these young people, then grooming time cannot be far behind.
 They enjoy lathering up the soap and smelling the fresh, clean scent.
 Some kids compete with each other to be next in line, even though all will get their chance.
 Most kids look attentively at those getting a manicure or pedicure in anticipation of their own turn.
 We teach these young people healthy hygiene practices, and they enjoy the personal attention.
 In addition to some tangible benefits, such as cooling from the heat, keeping lice at bay or reducing skin infection from scratching, the kids usually become calmer and more cooperative after grooming time.
 Personal care seems so ordinary and yet also profoundly special to these differently abled youth.

-Hang was born and spent part of her childhood in Saigon, Vietnam.
-She has a graduate certificate in public health and a bachelor of science in chemical engineering from the University of Texas.
-Prior to joining Maryknoll Lay Missioners in 2013, Hang worked in the private sector for more than 20 years.
+Hang has a graduate certificate in public health and a bachelor of science in chemical engineering from the University of Texas.
+Prior to joining Maryknoll Lay Missioners in 2013, Hang worked in the private sector for several years.